gardener-community/hackathon/2025-06_Schelklingen/README.md

 **Motivation/Benefits:** 📊 Flexible and modern metrics collection, 🔍 improved observability.

-**Achievements:** The Shoot metrics are now collected by the OpenTelemetry collector instance running on the shoot.
-The metrics are then scraped by the Prometheus instance running on the seed.
-The OpenTelemetry collector instance is configured to filter and fine tune the metrics sets, allowing for more flexibility in the metrics collection.
+**Achievements:** Collecting shoot metrics by an OpenTelemetry collector instance running on the shoot and transporting those to the Prometheus OTLP ingestion endpoint on seeds has been proved to be a viable scenario.
+The OpenTelemetry collector instance can be configured to filter and fine tune the metrics sets, allowing for more flexibility in the metrics collection.

-**Next Steps:** There needs to be further collaboration in the community to decide on how to proceed with the Observability 2.0 initiative in this context.
+**Next Steps:** Introducing OpenTelemetry Collector on shoot nodes is now part of the implementation plan for Observability 2.0.
+The community is invited to participate in this or any future initiative part of Gardener Observability 2.0 concept.

 **Code/Pull Requests:**